Loony4Logic/OpenRacer/Readme.md

 pip install OpenRacer
 ```

-write your own model and run. for example refer to [example.py]("Python server/src/OpenRacer/example.py")
+write your own model and run. for example refer to [example.py](https://github.com/Loony4Logic/OpenRacer/blob/main/Python%20server/src/OpenRacer/example.py)

 2. Download Unity Simulator

    Download the prebuilt Unity simulator (Windows only):

 > Note for Linux/macOS users:
 You can build the simulator yourself from Unity project files available in the /unity/ directory of this repo.
-Requires Unity Editor version [insert version].
+Requires Unity Editor version 2022.3.12f1.

 ### Nightly Installation